killerdolp/2D-report-ALGO/2D Report.md

 ```
 The `UPDATE_RANKING` operation would only be used at the end of the week, where the points would be needed to be tallied to determine which user would qualify for a promotion and demotion.
 The `UPDATE_RANKINGS` works by traversing the tree to get all nodes, and for each node, if the value does not equal to the `weekly_points` , we remove the node and add all important values to the new node with the value of `weekly_points`.

 Since the time complexity is dominated by the for loop, the worse case of the loop would be $O(n) * O(logn)$.
-This is because we loop through all nodes , and in the worse case we would have to run the INSERT and DELELE operations which are both $O(log n)$
+This is because we loop through all nodes , and in the worse case we would have to run the INSERT and DELELE operations which are both $O(log n)$.
+Therefore the time complexity of `UPDATE_RANKINGS` would be $O(logn)$

 The second update operation is used for tiers of bronze, where the points not in a red-black tree but directly taken form the `User` table HashMap.
 This operation happens every time the user gains or lose points.
 ```